geudde/attic-chest/pages/02.season-1/10.meeting-10/06.pegasus/docs.md

 How dare ye thus approach the dome of mighty Jove?”

 “The Winged Pegasus!” they cried aloud,
-The name of Pegasus rung thro’ the croud
+The name of Pegasus rung thro’ the crowd
 Have ye not slaughtered him like one forsaken
 Split him like deal-boards & struck him ’mongst the stars
 Like to a side of bacon?